Frequently Asked Questions

 What types of buildings or structures are excluded from the Structural Integrity Reserve study (SIRS) requirements?

-The SIRS requirements do not apply to buildings less than three stories in height; single-family, two-family, or three family dwellings with three or fewer habitable stories above ground; any portion or component of a building that has not been submitted to the condominium form of ownership; or any portion or component of a building that is maintained by a party other than the association.
+The SIRS requirements do not apply to buildings less than three stories in height; single-family, two-family, three-family, or four-family dwellings with three or fewer habitable stories above ground; any portion or component of a building that has not been submitted to the condominium form of ownership; or any portion or component of a building that is maintained by a party other than the association.

 Who is required to do a Structural Integrity Reserve study (SIRS)?

-A residential condominium association must complete a SIRS for every building in the condominium that is three stories or higher, as determined by the Florida Building Code.
+A residential condominium association must complete a SIRS for every building in the condominium that is three habitable stories or higher, as determined by the Florida Building Code.

 When is the Structural Integrity Reserve study (SIRS) due, and how often does my association need to complete a SIRS?

-Unit owner-controlled associations existing on or before July 1, 2022, must have a SIRS completed by December 31, 2024.
+Unit owner-controlled associations existing on or before July 1, 2022, must have a SIRS completed by December 31, 2025.
 A residential condominium must have a SIRS completed at least every 10 years after the condominium’s creation.

 What does the division consider to be the date of existence of the condominium?
 Is it when the declaration of condominium is filed with clerk of court, or is it when the filing to become a condominium is approved by the division?